 COMMERCIAL LIABILITY INSURANCE

-Liability coverage protects your business when a third party claims your operations, products, services, or decisions caused harm.
+Liability coverage protects your business when a third party claims your operations, products, services or decisions caused harm.
 Different types of liability coverage respond to different exposures.
 Understanding where one policy ends and another begins is essential to avoiding gaps.

 Commercial General Liability (CGL) Commercial General Liability protects against common third-party claims involving bodily injury, property damage, and certain personal or advertising injuries.
 It typically includes coverage for: